sanvirk99/React_tutorial/README.md

+# Play Tic Tac To here https://sanvirk99.github.io/React_tutorial/

+This is following the tutorial at https://reactjs.org/tutorial/tutorial.html watching Thomas Weibenfalk Credit goes to Thomas Weibenfalk

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is following the tutorial at https://reactjs.org/tutorial/tutorial.html watching Thomas Weibenfalk

 ## Available Scripts

 In the project directory, you can run: